gdharanidharan/gdharanidharan/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

-✔ Experienced in using Machine Learnign Algorithms, Deep Learning Algorithms ✔ I’m currently learning about **Bigdata tool and Computer Vision**🥰<br>
+✔ Experienced in using Machine Learnign Algorithms, Deep Learning Algorithms <br>
+✔ I’m currently learning about **Bigdata tool and Computer Vision**🥰<br>
 ✔ Fun fact : *I Always try to learn something new and then sleep till it store in the brain* 😎<br><br><br><br>